Insecurity: CSOs oppose govt’s alleged payment of ransom to bandits, kidnappers

-AS Nigerians continue to grapple with high level of insecurity, Civil Society Organisations, CSOs, yesterday, opposed alleged payment of ransom by government to bandits and kidnappers to free victims.
+As Nigerians continue to grapple with a high level of insecurity, Civil Society Organisations, CSOs, on Friday, opposed alleged payment of ransom by the government to bandits and kidnappers to free victims.

-Speaking with Vanguard, CSOs expressed disappointment, dissatisfaction and condemned negotiation and payment of alleged ransom by government to these elements under any guise.
+Speaking with Vanguard, CSOs expressed disappointment, dissatisfaction, and condemned negotiation and payment of alleged ransom by the government to these elements under any guise.

 Some of them expressed worry over the implication of this alleged payment of ransom for national security that could lead to anarchy as these groups use proceeds gotten to purchase weapons and continue to unleash terror on innocent citizens.

+READ ALSO: Akwa Ibom Police parade woman for alleged murder of step-son, other suspects

-“So you cannot therefore say that normal and law abiding citizens will now be seeing the banditry industry as an attractive industry that they should also explore.
-I don’t think government is doing anything to curb it.
+“So you cannot, therefore, say that normal and law-abiding citizens will now be seeing the banditry industry as an attractive industry that they should also explore.
+I don’t think the government is doing anything to curb it.

 “The implication of the current insecurity condition in the country is that it will distract investors from coming into the country, it will affect food production it will lead to inflation and there’s a looming food crisis that we may soon be battling with in the country.